elmomoilanen/k-in-a-row/be/README.md

 ## Use ##

-Server implements one endpoint `/api/bot/next` and only accepts POST requests with a JSON type payload and a URL query string `level=VALUE` with allowed values of *Easy* and *Normal*.
+Server implements an endpoint `/api/bot/next` that accepts POST requests with a JSON type payload and a URL query string `level=VALUE` with allowed values of *Easy* and *Normal*.

-Following example shows a valid HTTP request (using curl) used to compute the first move of a normal level 3x3 3-in-a-row game for the bot player
+Following example shows a valid HTTP request with curl that is used to compute the first move of a normal level 3x3 3-in-a-row game for the bot player

 ```bash
 curl "localhost:8080/api/bot/next?level=Normal" \